-Any retailer found to have violated this article shall be subject to the following:
+Any retailer found to have violated this article shall be subject to the following, after reasonable notice and an opportunity for a hearing:

 - (1) For the initial violation. - (A) The retailer is responsible to pay an administrative fine of \$1,000; and - (B) The retailer is responsible to pay an administrative fine of \$2,000 for each day in which the violation persists beyond the date of the initial violation. - (2) For a recurring violation. - (A) The retailer is responsible to pay an administrative fine of \$2,000; and - (B) The retailer is responsible to pay an administrative fine of \$5,000 for each day in which the violation persists beyond the date of the recurring violation.